 No testimonials exist at this time.

-Tickets cost £12 before the event and £14 on 18 and 19 June.
-The price includes a full-colour guidebook (only available with tickets), all booking, credit card and other fees, as well as UK postage (if bought before 6 June).
+£12 before the event and £14 on 17 and 18 June.
+The price includes a full-colour guidebook (only available with tickets), all booking, credit card and other fees.

 One ticket gives you access to all gardens on BOTH Saturday or Sunday; however, there are a select number of gardens which are accessible only on a guided tour.
 Places are allocated either on a first-come, first-served basis or by ballot.